The high quality of Four SixesTM cattle is well known, and that reputation continues today, making the ranch a front-runner in the cattle industry.

 The cattle production focus is carcass performance and volume, “We work day in and day out trying to improve the genetics on our cattle to put more pounds of meat in the supermarket for the American consumer,” Leathers said.
 “The transition to Angus cattle decreased health issues and increased our gains in the feedlots by a tremendous amount.”

-The ranch is able to market their cattle to “Natural” and “NHTC” (Non Hormone Treated Cattle) programs due to their commitment to record keeping, humane handling, eIDs and top-tier herd health management.
-Cattle that get accepted into these types of programs are both age- and source-verified, which makes them eligible to ship overseas and to earn a premium.
+The ranch is able to market its cattle to “Natural” and “NHTC” (Non-Hormone Treated Cattle) programs due to its commitment to record keeping, humane handling, eIDs and top-tier herd health management.
+Cattle that get accepted into these types of programs are both age- and source-verified, which makes them eligible to ship overseas and earn a premium.

 Animal Welfare considerations are taken seriously in the production, care and handling of all livestock at the Four Sixes Ranch.
 Over the years, procedures for processing and handling cattle have improved greatly.
-Technology has played an integral role, for example cattle use to be placed in a chute to palpate, they progressed to a squeeze chute and now they have evolved to using a silencer hydraulic chute system.
-Cattle were pregnancy tested by rectal palpation, that transcended into a more cumbersome ultrasound technology and now it is performed with a more compact ultrasound transducer wand without palpation.
+Technology has played an integral role; for example, cattle use to be placed in a chute to palpate, they progressed to a squeeze chute and now they have evolved to using a silencer hydraulic chute system.
+Cattle were pregnancy tested by rectal palpation, which transcended into a more cumbersome ultrasound technology and now it is performed with a more compact ultrasound transducer wand without palpation.

-The Four Sixes participates in the Beef Quality Assurance program, which is a nationally coordinated, state implemented program that provides systematic information to U.S. beef producers and beef consumers of how common-sense husbandry techniques can be coupled with accepted scientific knowledge to raise cattle under optimum management and environmental conditions.
+The Four Sixes participates in the Beef Quality Assurance program, which is a nationally coordinated, state-implemented program that provides systematic information to U.S. beef producers and beef consumers on how common-sense husbandry techniques can be coupled with accepted scientific knowledge to raise cattle under optimum management and environmental conditions.
 BQA guidelines are designed to make certain all beef consumers can take pride in what they purchase – and can trust and have confidence in the entire beef industry.